 |Starwood Preferred Guest® Credit Card from American Express||Starwood Preferred Guest® Business Credit Card from American Express|

-Starwood Preferred Guest has the most airline transfer partners, but no hotel partners (because they’d prefer you use your points at 1 of their hotels!).
+Starwood has the most airline transfer partners, but no hotel partners (because they’d prefer you use your points at one of their hotels!).

-And 1 of the best things about transferring Starwood points to airlines is that you get a 5,000 mile bonus for every 20,000 points you transfer.
+And one of the best things about transferring Starwood points to airlines is that you get a 5,000 mile bonus for every 20,000 Starwood points you transfer to airlines with a 1:1 transfer ratio.
 So if you transfer 20,000 Starwood points, you’ll get 25,000 airline miles!